-There has been a lot of scientific and artistic work to discover new methods for the electronic reproduction of audio signals to achieve the sensory impression that sounds are positioned in the space between speakers, rather than only coming from a single speaker.
+There has been a lot of scientific and artistic works to discover new methods for the electronic reproduction of audio signals to achieve the sensory impression that sounds are positioned in the space between speakers, rather than only coming from a single speaker.
 One of the underlying mechanisms that makes it possible to position sounds or make it seem like sounds are moving around the listener, is conventionally referred to as panning.

 Broadly speaking, panning is the result of an algorithm - sometimes called ‘the panning law’ - that is used to calculate the amplitudes of signals sent to two or more identical loudspeakers (or virtual sources) arranged in a particular spatial configuration.
 In stereo - which we could say is the lowest resolution of speaker array - a simple panning algorithm can make the sound of a voice, for example, seem to be placed in the air between two speakers - as if there were an invisible speaker there.
 This illusion works up to a point, and breaks down if the speakers are too far apart.
 With only two speakers in the system, the panning law is a simple graph which has become quite standardised over the years.
-Things get more complicated when panning over 2D or 3D speaker setups and methods for spatialising on multichannel systems are not really standardised yet.
+Things get more complicated when panning over 2D or 3D speaker setups and methods for spatializing on multichannel systems are not really standardised yet.
 Many algorithms and standards have been advanced by the audio engineering industry, composers and academics.

-Spat Revolution lets you explore some of the most advanced panning algorithms for surround, immersive 3D or ad-hoc sound systems.
+SPAT Revolution lets you explore some of the most advanced panning algorithms for surround, immersive 3D or ad-hoc sound systems.

 Although there are technical aspects to be interested in and aware of, you are still invited to be creative and use your ears when deciding which are the right panning types for your project and intended audience.

-Vector Base Amplitude Panning has become one of the more standardised methods for multichannel spatialisation.
+Vector Base Amplitude Panning has become one of the more standardised methods for multichannel spatialization.
 It can reproduce on a 2D or 3D configuration.
-Its sound is characterised by clearly localisable virtual sound sources.
+Its sound is characterised by clearly localizable virtual sound sources.
 Multiple moving or stationary sounds can be positioned in any direction over the speaker array using this method.
 In theory, VBAP can be used on an unlimited number of loudspeakers and can even be reliable on relatively asymmetric setups.

 How does it work?

-Traditional VBAP works by manipulating the gain of the signals being routed to the two (in 2D) or three (in 3D) closest speakers to a virtual sound source.
+Traditional VBAP works by manipulating the gain of the signals being routed to the two (in 2D), or three (in 3D), the closest speakers to a virtual sound source.
 VBAP relies heavily on an accurate speaker arrangement model to do this.
 It triangulates gain vectors mathematically in order to render a virtual object in the physical space and achieves its characteristic ‘sharp’ focus by using only a few speakers closest to the virtual source location.
 Additionally, it is possible to uniformly extend the traditional VBAP pair-wise (or triplet-wise) speaker picking and activate more of the sound system, effectively diffusing the relationship between individual speakers and sounds using spread.

 ★ Widen a VBAP point source by increasing the Spread source parameter.